 Its original name is Vinicunca mountain, but everybody calls it just the Rainbow Mountain or « the seven colors mountain.» It’s located very far from Cusco city, in the Andes Cordillera.
 More precisely, next to the Ausangate Mountain, the fifth highest mountain of Peru and one of the most important "Apus (Gods)" in the Andean religion.
 It is a beautiful mountain whose main feature is the variety of colors on its surface due to minerals and different kind of rocks.
 Its beauty is on the surface, and this is why it is not allowed to walk on it to preserve it.
 So, if you want to appreciate all its splendor, then you must hike to the mountain in front of the Rainbow Mountain.
 From the top of the hill, you can admire the whole scenery, the Ausangate Apu, and all the surroundings of the valley.
 But how to get there?
 It is effortless to organize a trip to the Rainbow Mountain, but being able to trek till the mountain itself is another thing.
 Let’s go step by step.

 Once in Cusco city, you need to go to any travel agency in the downtown, make a deal with them, pay and wait for your transfer the next day at your lodging.
 It is essential to say that there is only one road to this place, and there are travel agencies for different budgets.
 Maybe with the expensive ones, you are going to have better food or a better bus, but in the end, everybody takes the same road in the same conditions.
+You can also book a guided tour and trekking up to the Rainbow Mountain in advance to minimize the hassle during your trip.
 They are going to pick you up by 3.30 am.
 Traveling in the Peruvian Andes is fantastic, but some people could suffer because of the many bends and altitude -if this is your case you better take a high altitude illness pill-.
 After overcoming the ledges of the mountains for almost three hours, the bus arrives at the small community of Quesino for breakfast.
 At that point, the altitude is already 4300 meters above sea level.
 And there is still more than 700 meters of ascent.

 "Apu Ausangate, creator of the waters.
 According to the Inca’s cosmovisión, every mountain, wheter it is big or small, has life.
 They are leader spirits and they talk to each other.
 Each Apu has a name and a history that tells about its power and its soul.
 The most powerful Apu is the Ausangate, also known as the Creator of the waters.
 He is the creator of Willcamayu river, the one that flows from Cusco until the Amazonas rainforest and on its way it fertilizes the Mother Earth…"